readthedocs/readthedocs.org/docs/development/design/github-application.rst

 GitHub" and "Import Project".
 They require different level of permissions, but OAuth Application does not really allow us to manage them in a granular way.

-Based in our needings and the GitHub recommendations in https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#determining-which-integration-to-build we should use a GitHub Application for Read the Docs::
+Based on our needs and the GitHub recommendations in https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#determining-which-integration-to-build we should use a GitHub Application for Read the Docs::